Zannichellia palustris

 Zannichellia palustris, the horned pondweed, is a plant found in fresh to brackish waters in the United States (especially in the Chesapeake Bay), Europe, Asia, Australasia, and South America.
-It is recognizable by its long, thread like leaves, and "stringy" appearance.
-Its roots are also long and tendril-like, and its seeds bear a distinctive horned shape, hence the common name.
+It is recognizable by its long, thread-like leaves and "stringy" appearance.
+Its roots are long and tendril-like, and its seeds bear a distinctive horned shape, hence the common name.

 The species epithet palustris is Latin for "of the marsh" and indicates its common habitat.
 A diploid, its chromosome number was confirmed as 2n = 24.